johnwcowan/r7rs-work/ContextsCowan.md

 Unwraps the objects from *cobj*, applies *proc* to each of them, rewraps them in the context, and returns the result.

+`(idiom-sequence `*c list*`)`

+Takes a list whose elements are objects in the context, unwraps them, puts them in a list, and wraps the list in the context.

+Since lists are idioms, this effectively swaps the order in which two idioms are applied, but the outer idiom must be "traversable", a notion not defined in this SRFI.
+Implementations may, however, extend the type of the second argument.
+For example, if a vector is supported, the result will be a vector in the context.

 `(idiom-pure `*c obj*`)`

 Wraps *obj* in the context and returns the result.